 Aligning your strategies with those efforts can create better traction.
 For a sample of how this can look, see the Population Health Driver Diagram for Diabetes.
 The Secondary Drivers include a strategy in each of the three buckets, creating a comprehensive approach.

 How do coalitions build capacity to sustain population health improvement?
 It’s easy to think primarily about sustaining funding.
 Funding is important, and we offer resources to help with that.
 But a strong sustainability plan has multiple components.
-You’ll find a great evidence-based tool “Sustaining Improved Outcomes” on the Sustainability webpage.
+You’ll find a great evidence-based tool “Sustaining Improved Outcomes” under Resources on the Sustainability webpage.

 Each plan will be unique to the health issue and stage of readiness.